DienDead/m_clients/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The Backend client for this project has been deployed on Render and belongs to another repo: [MovieClient-backend]()
+The Backend client for this project has been deployed on Render and belongs to another repo: [MovieClient-backend](https://github.com/DienDead/backend_client).

 ## Available Scripts